vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. The Vipps app is invoked and the landing page is closed.
 2. The Vipps user accepts or rejects the payment request
-3. Once payment process is completed, Vipps will call fallback URL to redirect to original mobile browser page.
+3. Once payment process is completed, Vipps app redirects to `fallBack`
-4. If merchant does not receive a callback from Vipps, it must confirm the order status from Vipps by calling [`GET:/ecomm/v2/payments/{orderId}/status`](https://vippsas.github.io/vipps-ecom-api/#/oneclick-payment-with-vipps-controller/getOrderStatusUsingGET).

 ##### Vipps app not installed

 1. The user is prompted for the mobile number.
 2. Vipps sends a push notification to corresponding Vipps profile, if it exists.
 The landing page is not closed in this case.
 3. The Vipps user accepts or rejects the payment request.
-4. Once payment process is completed, the landing page will redirect to `fallBack` url.
+4. Once payment process is completed, Vipps app redirects to `fallBack`
-5. If the merchant does not receive callback from Vipps, it must confirm the order status from Vipps by calling [`GET:/ecomm/v2/payments/{orderId}/status`](https://vippsas.github.io/vipps-ecom-api/#/oneclick-payment-with-vipps-controller/getOrderStatusUsingGET).

-#### Desktop browser
+#### Desktop browser initiated payments

-1. The landing page will be opened in the desktop browser.
+1. The landing page will be opened in the desktop browser
-2. The landing page will prompt for user’s mobile number.
+2. The landing page will prompt for user’s mobile number
 3. Vipps sends a push notification to corresponding Vipps profile, if it exists.
-The landing page is not closed in this case.
+The landing page is not closed in this case
-4. The Vipps user accepts or rejects the payment request.
+4. The Vipps user accepts or rejects the payment request
-5. Once payment process is completed, the landing page will redirect to the `fallBack` url.
+5. Once payment process is completed, the landing page will redirect to `fallBack`
-6. If the merchant does not receive callback from Vipps, it must confirm the order status from Vipps by calling [`GET:/ecomm/v2/payments/{orderId}/status`](https://vippsas.github.io/vipps-ecom-api/#/oneclick-payment-with-vipps-controller/getOrderStatusUsingGET).

-#### Payment initiated by the merchant's app
+#### App initated payments

 Vipps will identify the request coming from merchant's app by the `isApp:true` parameter.
 In this case, the Vipps backend will send the URI use by the merchant to invoke the Vipps app.